oven-sh/bun/docs/runtime/index.md

 Performance sensitive APIs like `Buffer`, `fetch`, and `Response` are heavily profiled and optimized.
 Under the hood Bun uses the [JavaScriptCore engine](https://developer.apple.com/documentation/javascriptcore), which is developed by Apple for Safari.
 It starts and runs faster than V8, the engine used by Node.js and Chromium-based browsers.

-## File types
+## TypeScript

-Bun natively supports TypeScript and JSX out of the box.
+Bun natively supports TypeScript out of the box.
+All files are transpiled on the fly by Bun's fast native transpiler before being executed.
+Similar to other build tools, Bun does not perform typechecking; it simply removes type annotations from the file.

 ```bash
 $ bun index.js